edg956/config_files/README.md

 ## What is this?
-Just another .files repo.
+Just another .conf and other .files repo.
 A place to dump my configs and convenience scripts